Minneapolis Police Scanner Encryption: An Accountability Crisis Five Years After George Floyd

 Community Response: "They've Taken a Tool Away"

-Minneapolis has a long history of police accountability activism, and community leaders have not been silent about encryption.
+Minneapolis has a long history of police accountability activism.
+Community leaders have been direct about what they think encryption means.

 "They've taken a tool away from the public to be able to monitor their actions and activities."